-Things to Do in Shrewsbury, Shropshire-

 If you don’t fancy walking along the river and would prefer to get on it, Shrewsbury offers you the chance to get on the water!
 You can hire a canoe (or bring your own).
 Click here for more information on canoe hire in Shrewsbury.
 Another great place to get on the water in Shropshire is Ironbridge.

 10 | Visit Shrewsbury Castle & Soldier of Shropshire Museum

-You’ll also find the Soldiers of Shropshire Museum located inside Shrewsbury Castle, which is a collection of weapons, uniforms, medals and silverware that showcases the evolution of over 300 years of the British Army and the sacrifices made by Shropshire Soldiers.
+You’ll also find the Soldiers of Shropshire Museum located inside Shrewsbury Castle, a collection of weapons, uniforms, medals and silverware showcasing the evolution of over 300 years of the British Army and the sacrifices made by Shropshire Soldiers.
 Well worth a visit if you’re interested in the military and military history.

 Address: Shrewsbury Castle, Castle St, Shrewsbury, SY1 2AT